Platinum Jewelry: A Handy Guide

-Although platinum was not regularly used in jewelry until the Art Deco period of the early 1900's, its popular appeal remains today.
-In fact, it has grown with time to become one of the most desirable metals.
-The phrase "platinum" is often used to indicate something more exclusive than gold.
-For instance, the most successful albums "go platinum," and "platinum" club members enjoy greater privileges than "gold" members do.
+First gaining popularity in the early 1900s during the Art Deco period, platinum jewelry remains a prominent fashion trend in the present day.
+In fact, platinum's popularity has only grown with time, becoming one of the most coveted precious metals.
+The phrase "platinum" is often used to denote luxury and exclusivity, more so than even gold.
+For instance, the most successful albums "go platinum," and "platinum" club members enjoy greater privileges than those of "gold" status.

-Platinum jewelry looks better and better as it ages with time.
-This is because when platinum scratches, no mass is lost.
-Over the years, platinum jewelry naturally develops what is called a "patina," a finish that gives the jewelry an incomparable vintage feel.
-As such, platinum engagement rings and platinum wedding rings remain stunning and strong decades after they are first worn.
+Platinum is a naturally occurring precious metal that's also exceedingly rare.
+Compared to gold, platinum is harder and more robust, making it an ideal choice for making long-lasting jewelry.
+Platinum jewelry looks better and better as it ages with time as it naturally develops a "patina," a finish that gives the jewelry an incomparable vintage feel.
+As such, platinum engagement rings and wedding rings remain stunning and strong decades after they are first worn.

 Platinum Jewelry Care & Handling

 As weighty as platinum is, it can still scratch, so keep your platinum jewelry safely stored when not in use.
-While platinum is not susceptible to many acids like other precious metals, care should still be taken as these strong liquids can stain the gemstones in your platinum jewelry.
+While platinum is not susceptible to many household corrosives like other precious metals, care should still be taken as these strong liquids can stain the gemstones in your platinum jewelry.